CDLUC3/uc3-present/ecs_logging/what-is-happening-in-fluent-bit.md

 ---

-Fluent Bit documentation recommends [Rubular](https://rubular.com/) for regex testing.

-Scenario, we have a service named app that logs in the following format
+Scenario: we have a service named app that logs in the following format
 ```
 127.0.0.1 /foo/bar 200
 127.0.0.1 /foo/bar?hi=x 200